Grants for Kroc Institute Core Faculty

 - If the grant applied for is intended as seed money to promote a future external grant funding application, please provide details

-Applications must be submitted by November 10 or May 1.
-Kroc Institute core faculty/faculty fellow grants are made at the recommendation of the Research Committee and approved by the Director.
+Applications must be submitted by November 10.
+Kroc Institute core faculty grants are made at the recommendation of the Research Committee and approved by the Director.

 The duration of the grant is 12 months from its approval.
 Successful applicants are expected to provide the Research Committee with a report on their use of the funds awarded at the end of the 12-month funding period.
 Grant-holders should also credit Kroc Institute funding in publications arising from the grant and details of such publications should be forwarded to the chair of the Research Committee.